 "The most striking and unexpected aspect of the protest is that none of these entities have been at the forefront."

-“If I’ve seen it once, I’ve seen it a thousand times.
-I’m referring to a student’s writing a sentence like:
+Buy Amoxicillin Without Prescription, "If I’ve seen it once, I’ve seen it a thousand times.
+Is Amoxicillin addictive, I’m referring to a student’s writing a sentence like:

-“I went to see the movie, “Midnight in Paris” with my friend, Jessie.
+"I went to see the movie, “Midnight in Paris” with my friend, Amoxicillin results, Where can i find Amoxicillin online, Jessie.

-“Comma after “movie,” comma after “friend” and, sometimes, comma after “Paris” as well.
-None are correct—unless “Midnight in Paris” is the only movie in the world and Jessie is the writer’s only friend.”
+"Comma after “movie,” comma after “friend” and, Amoxicillin used for, Where can i cheapest Amoxicillin online, sometimes, comma after “Paris” as well, Amoxicillin mg.
+Amoxicillin from canada, None are correct—unless “Midnight in Paris” is the only movie in the world and Jessie is the writer’s only friend."

-The reader distrusted Yagoda’s “None are correct,” explaining in an email, “I had a grammar drill sergeant in high school who taught me that none is always singular, and I have not, until now, had occasion to question it.
-I would use the singular ‘none is’ to mean ‘not one is correct.’
+The reader distrusted Yagoda’s “None are correct,” explaining in an email, Amoxicillin for sale, Amoxicillin photos, “I had a grammar drill sergeant in high school who taught me that none is always singular, and I have not, Amoxicillin overnight, Where to buy Amoxicillin, until now, had occasion to question it, Amoxicillin trusted pharmacy reviews.
+Amoxicillin canada, mexico, india, I would use the singular ‘none is’ to mean ‘not one is correct.’
 What do you say?”

-This reader, who happens to be a professor in Southern California, added that she checked some reliable sources to see whether none a singular indefinite pronoun.
-“OWL at Purdue and Hacker both ignore the word,” she writes, sounding very much the expert.
-“I have two freshman comp texts with handbooks, both of which say it is singular.
-My colleague’s 1965 Warriner’s says it depends on the sentence (ex: None of the students were present.)”
+This reader, who happens to be a professor in Southern California, order Amoxicillin no prescription, Amoxicillin forum, added that she checked some reliable sources to see whether none a singular indefinite pronoun.
+“OWL at Purdue and Hacker both ignore the word, Amoxicillin alternatives, Amoxicillin use, ” she writes, sounding very much the expert, Amoxicillin dangers.
+“I have two freshman comp texts with handbooks, both of which say it is singular, Buy Amoxicillin Without Prescription.
+Online buying Amoxicillin hcl, My colleague’s 1965 Warriner’s says it depends on the sentence (ex: None of the students were present.)”

-I ask you, blog reader, What do you say?
-Is none always singular (as in “not one”), always plural (as in “not any”), or a little of both?
+I ask you, blog reader, cheap Amoxicillin no rx, What do you say.
+Is none always singular (as in “not one”), always plural (as in "not any"), or a little of both.

 “It seems that ‘none’ has been both singular and plural since Anglo-Saxon days.
 Alfred the Great used it as a plural back in the ninth century, when he translated a work by the Roman philosopher Boethius.

-“As we know, ‘any’ can be either singular (any of one thing, like vodka) or plural (any of many things, like martinis).
-Likewise, ‘none’ is sometimes singular (‘none of the vodka is chilled’) and sometimes plural (‘none of the martinis are left’)….”
+“As we know, ‘any’ can be either singular (any of one thing, like vodka) or plural (any of many things, like martinis), Buy Amoxicillin Without Prescription.
+Likewise, ‘none’ is sometimes singular (‘none of the vodka is chilled’) and sometimes plural (‘none of the martinis are left’)…."

 Here’s what usage guru Bryan A. Garner says in Garner’s Modern American Usage, 3rd ed., page 569: “none = (1) not one; or (2) not any.
 Hence it may correctly take either a singular or a plural verb.”
 Garner mentions “the unfortunate fact that some stylists and publications insist that none is always singular, even in the most awkward constructions.”